 About Web Weekend

-With web-based video production and distribution in national boom, local and regional filmmakers are creating video content designed from inception the web, transforming the way we watch movies and episodic programming as a culture.
-And with more and more local filmmakers creating their own web content, NOVAC is going to do what it does best: bring national talent and expertise to New Orleans, hosting a conference that develops community, networking and learning opportunities for local and regional filmmakers with the Web Weekend 2013 Conference, held from October 18th - 20th.
+With web-based video production and distribution in national boom, local and regional filmmakers are creating video content designed from inception to the web, transforming the way we watch movies and episodic programming as a culture.
+And with more and more local filmmakers creating their own web content, NOVAC is going to do what it does best: bring national talent and expertise to New Orleans, hosting a conference that develops community, networking and learning opportunities for local and regional filmmakers with Web Weekend 2014, held from November 7th – 9th in New Orleans, LA.

-Held at the New Orleans BioInnovation Center in partnership with the New Orleans Film Festival and sponsored by the City of New Orleans and the Downtown Development District, NOVAC will present panel discussions, Conversations, parties and featured video content from online and webseries celebrities.
-Check out our panelists and mentors below.
+Held at the IP Building on Magazine Street in partnership with LaunchPad and sponsored by the City of New Orleans and the Downtown Development District, NOVAC will present panel discussions, conversations, parties and featured video content from online and web series celebrities.

 As part of its organizational commitment to developing local filmmakers, NOVAC will also host a Web Weekend Think Tank, an opportunity for selected local web series creators to get the critical feedback from our visiting panelists and mentors that they need to improve and expand their projects.
 Some of the local webseries creators showcasing their work and participating in the Think Tank inlcude: NOVAC Sponsored filmmaker Helen Krieger (Least Favorite Love Songs) and CJ Hunt & Kyle June Williams (Sunken City) to name a few.